abbreviatedman/spellbound/data/quotes.md

 448
 00:21:06,439 --> 00:21:09,347
 Fen, whatever they did,
-they don't deserve to...
+they don't deserve to…

 449
 00:21:09,393 --> 00:21:14,355
-I mean, nobody deserves to...
+I mean, nobody deserves to…
 [DOOR SQUEAKS SOFTLY]

 450